-- (4) Remove the trim cap and screw near the rear of the door armrest. - (5) Remove the trim cap and screw at the upper front corner of the trim panel. - (6) Remove the screw located above the front door speaker grille. - (7) Using a wide flat-bladed tool such as a trim stick, gently pry the trim panel away from the door around the perimeter to release the trim panel retainers.
+(4) Remove the trim cap and screw near the rear of the front door armrest.

+(5) Remove the trim cap and screw at the upper front corner of the front door trim panel.

+(6) Remove the screw located above the front door speaker grille on the front door trim panel.

+(7) Using a trim stick or another suitable wide flat-bladed tool, gently pry the front door trim panel away from the door around the perimeter to release the trim panel retainers.